Underdisc/dotfiles/readme.md

 # dotfiles
 Just a place to keep my dotfiles.

+# Before you clone
+Make sure you set autocrlf to false in your git config so the line endings of files aren't changed when they are cloned. `git config --global core.autocrlf false` will handle it.

 # setup.sh
 There is a shell script called `setup.sh` in the root of this repo.
 Run it like this.